Web-European-Conference/blog/_posts/2015-08-13-agenda-hotel-discounts.markdown

 You can have a look at the [full agenda](http://webnextconf.eu/#schedule) on our website.

+If you haven't registered, there are less than 200 places available, [hurry up and register](webnextconf.eventbrite.com)!

 ### Hotel discounts and logistics

 I guess many of you are already planning their trip to Milano, and for this we secured some discounts in hotels near the conference venue.